kendalldascoli/Network-Cloud-Computing/README.md

     - Go to system settings --> network --> select the connected ethernet interface --> details --> DNS --> Remove and existing DNS Servers -> Add the IP address of the laptop that is assigned to act as the DNS server (192.168.0.65)
  - Confirm DNS Server recognition by navigating to the Terminal or CLI and type in networksetup -listallnetworkservices networksetup -getdnsservers {NETWORK INTERFACE}
+- Confirm that the laptop hosting the DNS server can access the website by navigating to google.com and searching "capstoneconsulting.com", if it goes through and the page says "Welcome to Capstone Consulting" then it was a success and you can move on.
 ## Follow the previous instructions for the other LAN as well with the other two computers prior to connecting via the Router,(use IP range of 172.16.0.0/24) once this is completed, proceed to the next step

 ## Add a Router to Connect Networks